saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbData.md

 ADD ("ZIPCODE_WGSP4326" ST_POINT(1000004326));
 ```

-* After running the above Alter Table code, run the Update code below which will populate the Geocode table's new spatial type column.
+* After running the above "alter table" code, run the "update" code below which will populate the Geocode table's new spatial type column.
 Note that the ST_GeomFromText function syntax is the same as what you ran earlier.

 ```
 UPDATE "HACKT28"."GEOCODE"